Firearms & Ammunition

 Wildlife Restoration funding benefits hunters and the public

 In 1937, a coalition of firearms and ammunition manufacturers, seeing the crisis facing American wildlife, helped pass the Federal Aid in Wildlife Restoration Act.
-Since then, excise taxes on firearms and ammunition have been one of America’s most effective tools for conservation.
+Since then, federal excise taxes on firearms and ammunition have been one of America’s most effective tools for conservation.

 Biologist with a bear cub